International teacher and university lecturer

 Vitae

-International teacher and university lecturer (A, D, E, USA, GB, CH, PSE, ISR, AFR) for dance medicine, dance science and dance pedagogy
+International teacher, university lecturer and dance scientist (A, D, E, USA, GB, CH, PSE, ISR, AFR) for dance medicine, dance science and dance pedagogy

 Former Ballet & Flamenco Dancer (stage, film), actress, choreographer